EnricoFiasche/rt2_assignment1/README.md

 and the theta orientation, then the state machine sends this goal to the server using the action client and waits for a result, which could be a "success" in case of goal reached and a "failure" in case of goal canceled.

+## Launch file
+In the folder launch there are two different launch files:
+- The first one, **gazeboSim.launch**, used to launch the Gazebo environment and to run the four nodes.
+- The second one, **vrepSim.launch**, used to launch only the four nodes.